 Once you get a hang of blogs, you can move on to long-form content.
 This includes extra-long blog posts (5000+ words), whitepapers, and eBooks.
 Whether you put them on your site or put them up for download, they are a great asset to your pharma brand website.

 Case studies are another format that is underrated but works incredibly well.
 Do you have a drug that helped solve an incredibly difficult healthcare issue?
 Do you have a beyond-the-pill solution that made patients’ lives easier?
 You can show off your success in a case study.
 They don’t have to be too long – just make sure to lay out the key information.

-Finally, there’s videos, as the most impactful content marketing strategy.
-They’re engaging, brief, very share-able and much more effective than text.
+Finally, there are videos, the most impactful content marketing strategy.
+They’re engaging, brief, very shareable, and much more effective than text.
 However, very few pharma brands can tackle video on their own.
 It’s necessary to have an entire team dedicated to creating videos.
 If you want an effective video strategy for pharma – BlueNovius can help you out.

 Setting the tone of voice